 Making Susur Lee Singapore Slaw at home

 Whenever we are in Toronto I make sure we go to Chef Susur Lee’s restaurant Lee on King street and we always order his unique signature dish: Singaporean Slaw with Salted Apricot dressing.
 This is not an ordinary slaw, far from it.
 It is a 19 ingredients tall mound of fresh julienned vegetables, on a bed of fried rice noodles, sprinkled with herbs, fried shallots, pickled red onion, pickled ginger, tomatoes, sesame seeds, toasted peanuts and a whole bunch of sprouts and micro-greens, all topped with a yet taller mound of crisp fried taro spirals.
 It’s quite a sight and gets is due oooohhhs and aaaahhhs every time.
-The server actually asked if we wanted to take a picture before he mixed it at the table.
+The server actually asks if we want to take a picture before he mixes it at the table.
 One order can easily be shared among 4 people as an appetizer.

 Chef Susur Lee included the recipe for this salad in his book Susur: A culinary life, and there are several sites that post it online.
 There are even instructional videos of chef Lee preparing the salad at his restaurant.
 You know where this is going, don’t you?
 I had to finally try to make it at home.

 The recipe has something to do with Chinese new year and Lee adjusts, changes, adds a new ingredient every year so it is a work in progress, like most recipes.
 I like that he is not secretive about the recipe.
 Many chefs wouldn’t dream of telling you how they make something, for fear of what? competition?
 Recipes are meant to be shared, adapted and made one’s own.